 Still, some people experience dangerous complications, a number of which can be fatal.

-The infection can often return after treatment, with 1 in 5 people getting another C. difficile infection after resolving the original one.
+The infection can often return after treatment, with

 The following symptoms may occur as a result of C. difficile infection: